juancgn/twitterbot/README.md

     access_token_secret:XXXXXXX
     ```
     Copy the credentials file to your server, too.
-5. Adjust the posting hours in the `posting_hours.conf` file if desired.
+5. Open the `config.py` and set the parameters.
 You can manipulate the file on the ssh terminal with:
     ```
-    vim posting_hours.conf
+    vim config.py
     ```
-    Press `i` to manipulate the file, then `Esc` if finished and `:wq` to save and close.
+    Press `i` to manipulate the file, `Esc` when finished and `:wq` to save and close.
+    The most important parameters are those for the schedule.
+Choose a `SCHEDULE_MODE` and adjust their corresponding parameters.
+Change the allowed Tweet length if you have Twitter blue.
 6. Start the bot with
     ```
     nohup python3 twitterbot.py &